 Eventually Bobby McGee’s proved so popular that Sikora expanded it to 24 units, ranging from Australia and Honolulu to Charlotte.
 Most recently, he scoured the United States, traveling coast to coast searching for great barbecue.
 From Tennessee to Kansas to California, he has tasted every possible variation and style of barbecue.

 Revitalized by his trips, Sikora began a new endeavor – to bring great steaks and real BBQ to Phoenix.
 Bobby Q opened in 2005 at the former site of Bobby McGee’s, offering a culmination of barbeque favorites.
-In addition to his extensive barbecue research mixed with his culinary expertise, the secret behind Bobby Q’s barbeque lies within the slow cooking process over Tennessee hickory wood paired with the perfect blend of spices found in the special dry rub for the meat, as executed by barbeque master, Executive Chef Mark Hittle.
+In addition to his extensive barbecue research mixed with his culinary expertise, the secret behind Bobby Q’s barbeque lies within the slow cooking process over Almond and Mesquite wood paired with the perfect blend of spices found in the special dry rub for the meat, as executed by barbeque master, Executive Chef Mark Hittle.
 This results in succulent hand-pulled pork, smoky sausage links, fork-tender brisket, and ribs that fall right off the bone.
 Bobby Q is sure to offer barbecue fare unlike any other.
 The starters will whet your appetite and the desserts will satiate your sweet-tooth cravings, but the barbecue is the showstopper.